![]() |

 Communication is the act of transmitting messages and sharing thoughts, feelings and ideas through verbal and nonverbal means.
 To communicate, we need a sender, a receiver, a medium and a message.
 (V, 152)

 Stress can be positive or negative.
 Positive or Eustress can help motivate.
-It creates a resource to meet a challenge in life.
+It creates an energy to meet a challenge in life.
 (VIII, 255) Negative stress is what prevents you from performing.
-Stress causes reactions in the nervous system; increase in heart beat; and increase in blood flow to the muscles.
-This prepares the body to give its best.
-(256)

-Other symptoms of stress are sleeplessness, loss of appetite, and lack of patience.
-(257) Some stress relievers are relaxing; taking a break; setting aside quiet time for yourself everyday; taking the time to do things you enjoy; breaking down big tasks into smaller ones and doing them one at a time; trying to find alternative ways to do things; talking to someone; and focussing on your strengths.
+Some stress relievers are, relaxing; taking a break; setting aside quiet time for yourself everyday; taking the time to do things you enjoy; breaking down big tasks into smaller ones and doing them one at a time; trying to find alternative ways to do things; talking to someone; and focussing on your strengths.
 (259)

 Empathy is the ability to understand what life is like for another person.
 Empathy can improve social interactions.
-(IX, 295)
+(IX, 295) It makes you sensitive to another 's need.

 Problem-solving enables us to deal constructively with problems in